Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Preliminary Observations

-\paragraph{Family Overlap} Prior work~\cite{chow2023drift} showed that the appearance of new malware families were the major cause of drift in \transcend.
-Hence, we investigate the distribution differences between the two datasets by computing the ``family overlap,'' \ie the percentage of malware families for each testing year 2015--2018 that existed during the training year 2014; a more formal definition can be found in~\autoref{sec:appendix:family-overlap-formula}. \autoref{fig:apigraph_transcendent_family_overlap} shows that new malware families steadily replace older ones in \transcend, while malware family overlap does not show a clear trend in \apigraph.
-Considering that both datasets were sampled within the same time frame, we postulate that certain factors differed during the curation of the dataset, resulting in the different distributions of malware samples.
+\paragraph{Family Overlap} Prior work~\cite{chow2023drift} showed that the appearance of new malware families is a major cause of drift in \transcend.
+Hence, we investigate the distribution differences between the two datasets by computing the ``family overlap,''~\ie the percentage of malware samples in the test set (from 2015 to 2018) belonging to families that existed in the training set (2014).
+A more formal definition of this metric can be found in Appendix~\autoref{sec:appendix:family-overlap-formula}. \autoref{fig:apigraph_transcendent_family_overlap} reports the family overlap for the two datasets, showing that new malware families steadily replace older ones in \transcend, while no clear trend can be observed in \apigraph.
+Considering that both datasets were sampled within the same time frame, we postulate that certain factors differed during the curation of the datasets, resulting in different distributions of malware samples.